ngryan3/liftovers/d1/product-and-planning.md

 - **Purpose**: Introduce ourselves, and get to know more about the details of the project, i.e. requirements & what has already been done.

 **2nd**: Oct 12th @ 11:30 a.m., in person @ OISE
- - Purpose: Discuss further on project details (as we have just received the document sent from out partner), as well as discussing on the D1 draft.
+ - **Purpose**: Discuss further on project details (as we have just received the document sent from out partner), as well as discussing on the D1 draft.
    - Post - meeting: Join Slack, receive data structure & done code from partner.
    - Future meetings will reoccur Fridays 6-7 p.m. on Google Hangouts.
 (After our group meetings) on a biweekly basis.
 We may have meetings in person depending on the situation.
     - Purpose: let our partner know how far are we on the project, and knowing any comments & anything we should add/change.
 Also for demo-ing progress to lifTOvers for approval.